liveoak-io/liveoak-example-chat-android/README.md

 ### Importing and building from Android Developer Studio

-From the Android Developer Studio, you should be able to open the project from liveoak-examples/chat/chat-android
+From the Android Developer Studio, you should be able to import the project directly

 From here please see the Android Developer Studio [documentation](http://developer.android.com/sdk/installing/studio.html) for how to build and deploy the application to a running device.